Polyjapan/ji-shop/README.md

 - [x] Register / login
   -  [x] Requires to verify email
-  -  [ ] Can login using an old password that MUST be rehashed using a new algorithm then removed from the database
+  -  [x] Can login using an old password that MUST be rehashed using a new algorithm then removed from the database
 - [ ] Actual shop
   -  [x] List products for the active edition
   -  [x] Go to the payment page and pay
   -  [x] IPN script is triggered and the tickets are sent `/shop/ipn`
+    -  [x] Each bought ticket get its own ticket and barcode (yes these two concepts share the same name)
+    -  [x] If the order has a non-ticket item, an order ticket is generated too
   -  [ ] Display bought tickets on the user page `/users/orders` and `/users/tickets`
-    -  [ ] Each bought ticket get its own ticket and barcode (yes these two concepts share the same name)
-    -  [ ] If the order has a non-ticket item, an order ticket is generated too
+    -  [x] Get an URL to generate again a given ticket
   -  [ ] Avoid selling [too much] more than max allowed
-  -  [ ] Handle discount codes ? (optional)
 - [ ] (Admin) Manage the shop
   -  [ ] Create and update events `POST /admin/events`
   -  [ ] Deep clone events `GET /admin/events/copy/:id`
   -  [ ] Create and update products within events `POST /admin/events/:id/products` and `PUT /admin/events/:id/products/:id`
-  -  [ ] Create discount codes (optional) `POST /admin/discount`
   -  [ ] Create free tickets of any kind of item `(multiple endpoints to create orders)`
   -  [ ] Sell tickets with real money `(use JI10 code)`
 - [ ] (Admin) Read data